For No One: Reception

 In her contemporaneous review of Revolver, for The Evening Standard, Maureen Cleave highlighted "For No One" among McCartney's contributions and deemed it "as moving as 'Yesterday'".

 Thomas Ward of AllMusic describes "For No One" as "one of Paul McCartney's great ballads with the Beatles", adding that it is "a simply beautiful song, full of idiosyncratic McCartney touches yet undeniably inspired".
 Ward praises McCartney's vocal performance and calls the song's melody "one of the most inspired of the singer's whole career".
 Ward also admires the bass line and French horn solo, and concludes his review by calling the song "one of the most delicate and fine ballads of the Beatles' entire canon".

 Rob Sheffield of Rolling Stone writes that McCartney's songs on Revolver "[had] a new caustic realism".
 He calls "For No One" the "ultimate 'you stay home, she goes out' break-up song".
 Lennon called the song "one of [his] favourites of [McCartney's]" and "a nice piece of work."

+Elvis Costello named it his favourite Beatles song, stating in an interview, "'For No One' is everything that's great about Paul McCartney in one song ...
+It's a really beautiful melody.
+He's like a fantastic movie actor who doesn't do anything.
+He doesn't over-dramatize."
+Costello went on to call it McCartney's best lyric and lauded the song's arrangement, concluding, "It's about as perfect a record as you could make."